Tommy Freeman (rugby union)

-Thomas William Freeman (born 5 March 2001) is an English professional rugby union player who plays as a wing for Prem Rugby club Northampton Saints and England.
+Thomas William Freeman (born 5 March 2001) is an English professional rugby union player who plays as a wing for Prem Rugby club Northampton Saints and England national team.

 Club career

 Freeman was released by the Leicester Tigers academy at the age of sixteen.
 In 2018 he joined Northampton Saints and the following year made his club debut in a Premiership Rugby Cup match against Sale Sharks.

 Freeman scored a try in the 2023–24 European Rugby Champions Cup round of sixteen victory over Munster and also started in their semi-final elimination against Leinster.
 At the end of that season he scored the opening try of the 2023–24 Premiership Rugby final as Northampton defeated Bath to become League champions.

-In April 2025, he scored a hat-trick in the Champions Cup Round of 16, winning man of the match in 46–24 victory over Clermont Auvergne.
+In April 2025, Freeman scored a hat-trick in the Champions Cup Round of 16, winning man of the match in 46–24 victory over Clermont Auvergne.
 He scored again in the following match, a 51–16 victory over Castres in the quarter finals.
 He was rested for their following fixture against Newcastle Falcons before returning to the starting lineup to score another two tries, taking his personal tally to six tries in three games, during a 48–31 victory over Bristol Bears.
 In May 2025, he scored a first-half hat-trick and won man of the match during 37–34 victory over Leinster in the Champions Cup semi finals.
+He started in the 2025 European Rugby Champions Cup final which Northampton lost against Bordeaux Bègles.

-In October 2025, he scored four tries in a 43–31 victory against Saracens.
+In October 2025, Freeman scored four tries in a 43–31 victory against Saracens.
+In December 2025, he scored a hat-trick in a 41–21 victory away against Bath.
+In April 2026, he scored another hat-trick against Bath during a 41–38 victory at home.
+At the end of that season Freeman scored a try in the 2026 Prem final as Northampton defeated Exeter Chiefs to become champions again.